Telecominfraproject/wlan-docs/about/cloud-partner-information.md

 Integrations that use the published interfaces are the easiest approach to starting with OpenWiFi SDK.

-If a cloud partner seeks to contribute a new SDK micro service, please announce the idea on "general" and "open-wifi-ucentral" slack channels for the Community to help further.\
+As a Cloud Partner who intends to contribute a new SDK microservice, please announce the idea on the **#general** and **#open-wifi-ucentral** Slack channels for the Community to provide feedback.
-There is a skeleton micro service example to help developers build new services that inherit SDK service discovery and security design.
+There is a skeleton microservice example to help you build new services that inherit the SDK service discovery and security design.
+For more information about building a service, see the API section in the [Developer Resources](/developer-resources/api/README.md) section.
+An example used for building a service is located in [GitHub](https://github.com/Telecominfraproject/wlan-cloud-tools).

-Please find skeleton service [here](https://github.com/Telecominfraproject/wlan-cloud-tools).